pkgforge/soar/README.md

     Supports <a href="https://docs.pkgforge.dev/formats/binaries/static">Static Binaries</a>, <a href="https://docs.pkgforge.dev/formats/packages/appimage">AppImages</a>, and other <a href="https://docs.pkgforge.dev/formats/packages">Portable formats</a> on any <a href="https://docs.pkgforge.dev/repositories/soarpkgs/faq#portability"><i>*Unix-based</i> distro</a>
 </p>

+## 📦 What is Soar?

+Soar is a **package manager** - it doesn't build or host packages itself.
+Instead, it consumes package metadata from repositories and handles downloading, installing, and managing packages on your system.

+**How it works:**
+- **Repositories** (like [pkgforge](https://docs.pkgforge.dev/repositories)) build and host packages, providing metadata in a [standard format](https://docs.pkgforge.dev/repositories/bincache/metadata)
+- **Soar** fetches this metadata, lets you search/install packages, and manages your local installations
+- **You** can use the default pkgforge repositories, add third-party ones, or even create your own

+This separation means Soar works with any compatible repository - it's not tied to a specific package source.

 ## 🪄 Quickstart